-- (a) All competitors must hold an appropriate level AASA licence, which shall be presented to the Secretary of the Meeting at signing on. - (b) For state and above level events, drivers must have attained a National Race Licence and must present it to the Scrutineer. - (c) Drivers must be over the age of 14 or comply with state legislation.
+- (a) All competitors must hold an appropriate level AASA licence, which shall be presented to the Secretary of the Meeting at signing on.

+- (b) For state and above level events, drivers must have attained a National Race Licence and must present it to the Scrutineer.

+- (c) Drivers can be the age of

+- i.
+12 for Motorkhana and Khanacross;

+- ii.
+14 for other Events.